A measure of inflation that is closely tracked by the Federal Reserve increased in April

 WASHINGTON -- A key index of U.S. prices ticked higher in April, and consumer spending rebounded, a sign that inflationary pressures in the economy remain high.

-The index, which the Federal Reserve closely monitors, showed that prices rose 0.4% from March to April, much higher than the 0.1% rise the previous month.
-Measured year over year, prices were up 4.4% in April, up from 4.2% in March, according to Friday's report from the government.
+The index, which the Federal Reserve closely monitors, showed that prices rose 0.4% from March to April.
+That was much higher than the 0.1% rise the previous month.
+Measured year over year, prices increased 4.4% in April, up from 4.2% in March.
 The year-over-year figure is down sharply from a 7% peak last June but remains far above the Fed's 2% target.

-Consumers kept spending last month despite the price rise: Their spending jumped 0.8% from March to April, the biggest increase since January.
+Friday’s report from the government showed that despite rising prices, consumers remain buoyant.
+Their spending jumped 0.8% from March to April, the biggest increase since January.
+Much of the increase was driven by spending on new cars, which soared 6.2%.
+Among other items, Americans also bought more computers, gasoline and clothing.

 The inflation gauge that was issued Friday, called the personal consumption expenditures price index, is separate from the government's better-known consumer price index.
 The government reported earlier this month that the CPI rose 4.9% in April from 12 months earlier.